‘Jonathan was a hero.’ Community remembers fallen Lemoore Police Officer at vigil

-LEMOORE, California (KGPE) – The community of Lemoore came together Thursday night to pay their respects to fallen Lemoore Police Officer Johnathan Diaz.
+LEMOORE, California (KSEE) – The community of Lemoore came together Thursday night to pay their respects to fallen Lemoore Police Officer Johnathan Diaz.

 Jonathan Diaz, 31, was shot and killed after intervening during a domestic violence incident while off-duty on Nov.
 2 in Hanford.